ztachip/ztachip/Documentation/HardwareDesign.md

 pcore has a VLIW architecture.

 pcore execution is multi-threaded.
-There are 16 hardware threads of execution.
+There are 16 hardware threads of execution running in round-robin fashion.

 The VLIW instruction is very wide that contains many sub-functions that perform the following tasks simultaneously within a single VLIW instruction.